National Science Foundation

 Organization.
 As an independent federal agency, NSF does not fall under any cabinet department.
 NSF's activities are guided by the 25-member National Science Board, which also serves as a policy advisory body to the President and Congress.
 NSF is headed by a Director who is appointed by the President and confirmed by the U.S. Senate.

-NSF program activities are organized by seven directorates and one program office: the Biological Sciences; Computer and Information Science and Engineering; Education and Human Resources; Engineering; Geosciences; Mathematical and Physical Sciences; and Social, Behavioral and Economic Sciences directorates; and the Office of International and Integrative Activities.
-Internal operations--including salaries and expenses for about 1,400 permanent staff--account for approximately 6 percent of NSF's overall budget.
+NSF program activities are organized by seven directorates and two program offices: the Biological Sciences; Computer and Information Science and Engineering; Education and Human Resources; Engineering; Geosciences; Mathematical and Physical Sciences; and Social, Behavioral and Economic Sciences directorates; Office of International Science and Engineering; and Office of Integrative Activities.
+Internal operations--including salaries and expenses for about 1,500 permanent staff--account for approximately 5 percent of NSF's overall budget.

 The U.S. National Science Foundation propels the nation forward by advancing fundamental research in all fields of science and engineering.
 NSF supports research and people by providing facilities, instruments and funding to support their ingenuity and sustain the U.S. as a global leader in research and innovation.
 With a fiscal year 2021 budget of $8.5 billion, NSF funds reach all 50 states through grants to nearly 2,000 colleges, universities and institutions.
 Each year, NSF receives more than 40,000 competitive proposals and makes about 11,000 new awards.
 Those awards include support for cooperative research with industry, Arctic and Antarctic research and operations, and U.S. participation in international scientific efforts.